California Case Summaries™

-However, it's hard to know the new cases because California courts publish about 500 new civil cases each year and many of them significantly change the law!
+Every year California courts publish about 500 new civil cases, and many of them significantly change the law!

-California Case Summariesis the perfect solution.
-It provides unique one-paragraph case summaries, organized by legal topic, of every new civil case published by California courts throughout each year.
+Or, you can quickly and easily keep up with the new cases with California Case Summarieswith its unique one-paragraph case summaries, organized by legal topic, of every new civil case published by California courts.
 Subscribers get monthly issues with Westlaw case citations, quarterly issues with the official case citations, and an annual issue in early January each year with the official case citations.

-Individual and Law Firm Unlimited Multi-user subscriptions are available.
+Individual attorney and Law Firm Unlimited Multi-user subscriptions are available.

 Free New Sample Case Summary